Logo Futurismo

 The main function of the threshing machine was to extract the straw and grain, which went directly to the winnowing machine.
 There, workers separated it from the chaff (the husk that covers the wheat) and cleaned it using a wooden fan inside the winnowing machine.

-Located near the Ribeira dos Bispos, the water acted as the driving force for the mill, with the weight of the water causing the entire system to function through leather camel belts.
+Located near the Ribeira dos Bispos, the water served as the mill’s driving force, with the weight of the water powering the entire system via leather camel belts.

-The decline in cereal production across the island in the mid-20th century led to the abandonment of the building.
+The decline in cereal production across the island in the mid-20th century led to the building’s abandonment.
 However, in 1995, the Povoação City Council acquired the building to restore it while respecting its originality, including the doors and windows made of cryptomeria wood, and transforming it into an ethnographic museum of wheat, the only one on the island of São Miguel.

 This museum is a must-see for anyone visiting the Povoação parish, not only for its scenic view but also for the culture and history it contains.